ramnathv/carouselDemo/index.md

 ## Introduction

-Recently, Christopher Gandrud posted an excellelent [blog article](http://christophergandrud.github.com/amc-site/maps.html) on how to display timeline maps using `googleVis` and `Twitter Bootstrap`.
+Recently, Christopher Gandrud posted an excellent [blog article](http://christophergandrud.github.com/amc-site/maps.html) on how to display timeline maps using `googleVis` and `Twitter Bootstrap`.
 This slide deck is inspired by the article.

 The main objective of this slide deck is to illustrate